Olive Oil – The Facts

 - Fermented / Yeast

 Depending on how you will be using the oil, you will prefer a lighter flavour or a more robust tasting oil.
 For salads, for an appetiser with bread or to finish a dish.
 Every to serve with cheese.
 Pairing olive oils with different foods can enhance the flavour.

 For example, pairing mature Cheese with a fruity arbequina oil almost tastes like tropical fruit.

 What is EVOO?

-EVOO means Extra Virgen Olive Oil.
+EVOO means Extra Virgin Olive Oils.
 In Spanish the abbreviation is AOVE (aceite de oliva virgen extra)

 How to use Olive Oil